SaraRayne/wizard_emblem/README.md

 1. Run the game by calling `love .` from the top level
 2. From the title screen, press space to start the game
 3. You'll be presented with a battle board with 3 wizards at the top of the screen, and 3 wizards at the bottom.
-The top wizards are under your control; the bottom are controlled by the computer.
+The top wizards with green health bars are under your control; the bottom with red health bars are controlled by the computer.
 4. Each wizard has two bars over its head.
-The topmost red bar is a health bar.
+The topmost bar is a health bar.
 The bottom bar indicates the wizard's magic type (see more on magic types below).

 ## Player Turn